dsantiago/Perceptron/README.md

-# Perceptron overview for study PURPOSE!
+# Perceptron overview for study purpose!